Responsibilities of the Project of Practice Chair

-The Chair will be selected on the basis of content expertise.
-This should include topic interest or subject matter expertise, experience in dissertation direction, or methodology expertise.
+The Project Chair will be selected on the basis of content expertise.
+This should include topic interest or subject matter expertise, experience providing research direction, and/or methodology expertise.
 The Chair is responsible for guiding the candidate to produce doctoral level, original scholarship in the proposed topic area.
-The Chair must be a member of the LEAD faculty and hold Full graduate faculty status.
+The Project Chair must be a member of the LEAD faculty and hold graduate faculty status.

-- Being familiar with current dissertation policies and procedures in the LEAD program
+- Being familiar with current project of practice policies and procedures in the LEAD program

-- Advising the candidate from the Prospectus stage through the final defense of the Dissertation
+- Advising the candidate from the initial stages through the final defense of the Project of Practice

-- Guiding the candidate in the selection of Dissertation committee members
+- Guiding the candidate in the selection of Project of Practice committee members

-- Guiding the candidate to set a realistic timeline for completion of the Dissertation
+- Guiding the candidate to set a realistic timeline for completion of the Project of Practice

 - Responsibly assigning the candidate a grade of SP (successful progress) or NP (no progress) each semester

-- Guiding the candidate toward achieving a high level of technical and ethical quality in the Dissertation research
+- Guiding the candidate toward achieving a high level of technical and ethical quality in the Project of Practice research

 - Assisting the candidate in developing a quality Prospectus and in navigating the Prospectus approval process